·

 Then slice into 1 1/2″ pieces.
 Place the slices in a quart freezer bag and remove as much air from the bag as possible.
 You may store rhubarb in the freezer for up to 6 months, although I have kept mine for as long as year.

-More Rhubarb and Strawberry Recipes
+More Strawberry and Rhubarb Recipes

 Ingredients for Strawberry Rhubarb Crumble

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at no price increase for you.
+See the full recipe at the bottom of this post.)

 Instructions for this Recipe